MouazAlsayyad/Aspire-with-Clean-Architecture/README.md

 - **Activity Logging**: Activity logs capture sensitive information (IP addresses, user agents) - ensure proper access controls
 - **Password Security**: Passwords are hashed using secure algorithms - never store plain text passwords
 - **Input Validation**: All inputs are validated using FluentValidation to prevent injection attacks
+- **Firebase Configuration**: Store Firebase service account credentials securely (use Azure Key Vault, User Secrets, or environment variables in production).
+Never commit service account keys to version control
+- **FCM Tokens**: FCM tokens are user-specific and should be managed securely.
+Tokens may change over time and should be re-registered periodically

 ## 📚 Additional Resources